 - Rapid deployment.
 When it's time to deploy, your system is built from a set of definitions and images, so the parts can be deployed quickly, reliably, and automatically.
 Containers are typically small and deploy much more quickly compared to, for example, virtual machines.

 - Image registration.
-Google Container Registry provides private storage for Docker images on GCP.
+Container Registry provides private storage for Docker images on Google Cloud.
 You can access Container Registry through an HTTPS endpoint, so you can pull images from any machine, whether it's a Compute Engine instance or your own hardware.
-The registry service hosts your custom images in Cloud Storage under your Cloud Platform Console project.
-This approach ensures by default that your custom images can only be accessed by members of your project.
+The registry service hosts your custom images in Cloud Storage under your Google Cloud project.
+This approach ensures by default that your custom images are only accessible by members of your project.

 - Mobility.
 This means that you have the flexibility to move and combine workloads with other cloud providers, or mix cloud computing workloads with on-premises implementations to create a hybrid solution.